Iraq – Kurdistan (Erbil, Suleymaniyeh, Dohuk) December 9-10, 2019

 In 1907 there were 8,702 Muslim and 360 non-Muslim residents and in 2015 to 656,100

 Climate.
-Classified as hot-summer Mediterranean climate characterized by cooler summer temperatures and its rainier winters.
+Classified as a hot-summer Mediterranean climate characterized by cooler summer temperatures and its rainier winters.
 Average temperatures range from 0 to 39 °C. Snow is not frequent in winter.

 Education.
-The University of Sulaymaniyah was opened in 1968 and is the largest university in Kurdistan Region of Iraq.
+The University of Sulaymaniyah was opened in 1968 and is the largest university in the Kurdistan Region of Iraq.

 Culture.
 Sulaymaniyah is considered the center of the Sorani Kurdish culture in Kurdistan and the cultural capital of South Kurdistan.
 Development of Sorani as a modern literary language started in this city in the early 19th century, when many Kurdish poets such as Nalî, Piramerd, Muhamed Amin Zaki, Abdulla Goran, Muhamad Salih Dilan, Ahmad Hardi, Ibrahim Ahmad, Nuri Sheikh Salih Sheikh Ghani Barzinji, Sherko Bekas, and Bachtyar Ali published their works.